pierocarrion/Automation-a-Youtube-Channel/README.md

-# Youtube channel automation with NodeJS
+# Automation a Youtube Channel with NodeJS, Google API, FFmepg and Youtube-DL

 Automation in NodeJS with Typescript for uploading videos to Youtube.
 These videos are sourced from Reddit.
 Then FFmepg cuts and concat the videos to finally be uploaded to YouTube.